 Next, I overlapped the gray on the black so that it’s slightly lower and to the right.
 This is what I’m left with.

 Similar to the text outline, it’s a tiny detail, but it can make all the difference in the world.
-Simply by duplicating an element and then overlapping the two, we gave our logo a little more depth.
+Only by duplicating an element and then overlapping the two gave our logo a little more depth.

 Tip: Is that top layer of gray a little too much for you?
 You can edit the transparency of any background, text, or element in Canva.

-Another option is to use elements that incorporate some kind of gradient.
+Another logo option is to use elements that incorporate some gradient.
 This means that the color/pattern fades.
 Click on Elements and search “gradient.”
 Here are some of the results.

-Some of these can make good backgrounds, or you can use them as one element of your brand’s logo.
-Either way, it significantly helps in creating extra dimension within your logo.
+Some of these can make good backgrounds, or use them as one element of your brand identity and logo.
+Either way, it significantly helps in creating extra dimensions within your logo.

 Note that with gradient elements, Canva gives you the option to choose the colors!
 Look toward the top left corner of the image below.